 If some parts of your forum are accessible to non-subscribers and other parts are only visible to paid subscribers, then it may be more appropriate to have a separate Terms and Conditions for each.

-If you need help drafting your forum Terms and Conditions, we can help.
+If you need help drafting or editing your forum Terms and Conditions template, we can help.
 So get in touch.

 Managing a Forum